 Their father is a tyrant who has a tedious grip on his power and no willingness to accept it.
 Rhea and Lexos are trying to keep the family together but magic, lies, and deceit will take their toll.

 The writing in this book is so vivid, the plot is fast-paced and the descriptions of magic feel the same as those in The Night Circus.
-This book was hard to put down.
+This young adult fantasy book was hard to put down.

 Witch YA Fantasy Books

-I absolutely loved this book about Sunny, a twelve-year-old girl who lives with her parents and two brothers in Nigeria.
+I absolutely loved this YA fantasy book about Sunny, a twelve-year-old girl who lives with her parents and two brothers in Nigeria.
 Sunny is albino and teased for her looks.
+This is one of the fantasy books set in Africa that is a must read!

 When Sunny discovers that she is a “free agent”, someone with magical abilities whose parents are not magic, she enters a world she didn’t know existed.
 Sunny and her three fellow magical students must study and learn their abilities in order to stop the Black Hat Killer before he brings about complete destruction.